Saver Married to a Spender—Can It Work?

 If so, you’re not alone.
 Many couples find themselves navigating the delicate balance between saving for the future and enjoying life in the present.

-Let’s break it down.
+Let’s stop the nagging and break it down.

 The Saver vs. The Spender